 How to Write a Thesis Statement for Informative Essay?

-When you need to create a thesis statement for informative essay, you should remember that the goal of informative paper is to avoid giving you personal point of view, but provide information and teach your targeted audience about the selected topic.
-Often, informative papers are referred to as expository essay.
+When you need to create a thesis statement for an informative essay, you should remember that the goal of an informative paper is to avoid giving you a personal point of view, but provide information and teach your targeted audience about the selected topic.
+Often, informative papers are referred to as an expository essays.
 Such type of essays is not aimed at changing one’s opinion.

 Remember that informative means interesting.
-Of course you are free to share your ideas and thoughts regarding the issue under discussion but avoid persuasive tone.
+Of course, you are free to share your ideas and thoughts regarding the issue under discussion but avoid a persuasive tone.

-In some cases you will need to conduct an analysis of the collected information and process thoughts and ideas of other researchers.
+In some cases, you will need to conduct an analysis of the collected information and process the thoughts and ideas of other researchers.
 That is why when you ask: “How to write a good informative essay?” we will recommend you to follow the below rules:

 - Save your time and energy and remember that reading the whole text is not really necessary.
 Choose the most interesting text part and work with it.

-- Express author’s thoughts and ideas in a short form, avoid any distortions.
+- Express the author’s thoughts and ideas in a short form, avoid any distortions.

 - Finally, write your informative essay using proper essay structure with logical and coherent paragraphs.